oikos-cash/oikos-docs-bsc/content/contracts/OikosEscrow.md

 ## Description

-This contract holds the SNX which were escrowed at the time of the original token sale, releasing them according to a defined schedule.
+This contract holds the OKS which were escrowed at the time of the original token sale, releasing them according to a defined schedule.

 The contract was subject to an eight week setup period during which the vesting schedules were set up.